mautic/developer-documentation-new/docs/rest_api/webhooks.rst

      - Date/time when the webhook should be unpublished
    * - ``eventsOrderbyDir``
      - string
-     - Order direction for events (ASC or DESC)
+     - Order direction for events - ASC or DESC
    * - ``category``
      - int
      - ID of the category to assign the webhook to